The White House has a new plan for COVID aimed at getting things back to normal

 The White House says it will prioritize protections for people who are immunocompromised as well as those with disabilities and older adults, giving them priority access to treatments and pushing to make sure they get boosters.

-There are also plans to surge resources to developing treatments for long COVID and to provide support for people who have lost a loved one to the disease.
+There are also plans to provide support for people who have lost a loved one to the disease.

+The White House wants Congress to reinstate tax credits to cover paid sick and family leave so people working at small- and medium-sized businesses can stay home if they get COVID or need to care for someone who has it, Zients said.

+Health and Human Services Secretary Xavier Becerra told reporters that his department needs funding to start centers of excellence for studying and treating long COVID.

 Biden previewed the plan in his State of the Union address